Part 3 - Publishing an Application on Google Play

 Production – Select this track when the app is ready for full distribution from the Google Play store.

-For more information about Google Play testing and staged rollouts, see Use alpha/beta testing and staged rollouts.
+For more information about Google Play testing and staged rollouts, see Set up alpha/beta tests.

 Next, choose a signing identity to sign your app.
 If you have an existing signing identity, you can select Use Existing Key.
 If you do not have an existing key (also referred to as a certificate), see Creating a New Certificate for information about creating a new key.
 After you have selected a certificate to sign the application, click Next: